-Before each administration, school and district assessment coordinators were required to verify that student eligibility was correct in TIDE and that any accommodations or test settings were correct.
+Before each administration, SACs and DACs were required to verify that student eligibility was correct in TIDE and that any accommodations or test settings were correct.
 To participate in a computer-based test, students were required to have been listed as eligible for that test in TIDE.
-See the TIDE User Guide (Appendix J of this volume) for more information.
+See the TIDE User Guide (Appendix K of this volume) for more information.

-School assessment coordinators were responsible for ensuring that testing was conducted in accordance with the test security and other policies and procedures established by the Florida Department of Education at their schools.
-School assessment coordinators were primarily responsible for identifying and training TAs.
-School assessment coordinators worked with technology coordinators to ensure that computers and devices were prepared for testing and technical issues were resolved.
-During the testing window, school assessment coordinators monitored testing progress, ensured that all students participated as appropriate, and handled testing issues as necessary.
+SACs were responsible for ensuring that testing at their schools was conducted in accordance with the test security and other policies and procedures established by FDOE.
+SACs were primarily responsible for identifying and training TAs.
+SACs worked with technology coordinators to ensure that computers and devices were prepared for testing and technical issues were resolved.
+During the testing window, SACs monitored testing progress, ensured that all students participated as appropriate, and handled testing issues as necessary.